Some features of this site are not compatible with your browser. Install Opera Mini to

 better experience this site.

 At EO Kids we are committed to making Earth science fun and engaging.
-Come explore Earth with us.
+Come explore our Earth with us.

 Earth Observatory stories highlighted in this issue: